yomojo/yomojo.github.io-web/_skinfood/featured.md

 ## Why I don't use soap

-Soap is made from a chemical reaction with an oil and lye.
-That reaction (saponification) changes the make up of the oil and lye.
-The lye is no longer there and very little of the oil remains after saponification—depending on how much oil is added to the mixture.
-Soap is a **harsh cleaner** for me and probably for many people.
-My skin has always felt dry after using soap and I have to mositurise myself—which rarely worked with products which were just as harmful to my skin.
-Soap strips the natural oils and bacteria from your skin—that's not what we should be doing.
-FAB oil is not going to be harsh on your skin and you won't have to mositurise yourself after washing with the oil.
-You'll smell your natural self.
-Your natural skin bacteria will love you and your skin will improve very quickly.
+Soap is made from a chemical reaction with oil and lye.
+That reaction (saponification) changes the makeup of the oil and lye.
+The lye is no longer present.
+Very little of the oil remains after saponification.
+Depending on how much oil is added to the mixture.
+Soap is a harsh cleaner for me and many people.
+My skin has always felt dry after using soap.
+I have to moisturise myself—which rarely worked with products which were as harmful to my skin.
+Soap strips the natural oils and bacteria from your skin—that’s not what we should be doing.
+FAB oil is not going to be harsh on your skin and you won’t have to moisturise yourself after washing with the oil.
+You’ll smell your natural self.
+Your natural skin bacteria will love you and your skin will improve.

 ***